-Our most recent venture to Europe included the beautiful country of Ireland, and we were so excited to finally get to explore this beautiful country.
-We started out in Dublin and mapped out our plan for sightseeing well in advance.
-We also downloaded a list of Geocaches so that we could do a bit if Geocaching in Dublin along the way.
+Our a previous venture to Europe we explored the beautiful country of Ireland, and we were so excited to finally get to explore this amazing place.
+When planning our trip to Ireland, we knew we would be starting out in Dublin and mapped out our plan for sightseeing well in advance.
+We also downloaded a list of Geocaches so that we could do a bit if Geocaching in Dublin Ireland along the way!

-We had several locations that were a must, and one of our first stops was the Molly Malone statue in the center of town.
+We had several locations that were a must on our Dublin sightseeing list, and one of our first stops was the Molly Malone statue in the center of town.
 We were staying at the Barnacles Hostel in the heart of the Temple Bar district of Dublin, which is a short walk to the Molly statue.
 As we left our hostel, we made a quick stop to grab our first Geocache in Dublin.
 This was a *micro cache, just outside the Barnacles Hostel.
-We signed the log and moved on to Molly.
+We signed the log and moved on towards Molly.

 *Micro Caches are very small caches great from city hiding.
 No bigger than your pinky finger nail, it is a magnetic metal container that is only big enough to carry a log only.

-After a full day of sightseeing all over Dublin, we wanted to end the day on a high note, so the Guinness Storehouse was our final tourist destination.
-This attraction is by far one of the best breweries that we have ever been to.
-It is thorough, interactive, HUGE, and includes a couple of pints of Guinness at their Gravity Bar, which provides panoramic views of the city.
+After a full day of exploring Dublin, we wanted to end the day on a high note, so the Guinness Storehouse was our final tourist destination.
+This attraction is by far one of the best breweries that we have ever visited.
+It is thorough, interactive, HUGE, and includes a couple of pints of Guinness at their Gravity Bar at the end of the tour.
+The Gravity Bar on the top level provides panoramic views of the city – honestly, the best views of Ireland.
 Definitely a must visit!

 Once we finished at the Storehouse, we discovered that there was a cache close by; just around the corner from the main entrance.
 So we head out of the storehouse and turned the corner to see their famous St. James’s Gate.
 After snapping a couple pictures of the gate we searched for the cache.
 It took a bit of time, and there were some muggles (non-caching folk) that we had to carefully avoid, but after a while we finally found the geocache.

-Geocaching was great addition to our sightseeing in the city of Dublin, and really any city in the world.
+Geocaching was great addition to our sightseeing in Dublin, and really any city in the world.
 We had a plan to go see these sights anyway and we were able to include geocaching along the way.
 It is nice when you can get off the beaten tourist path, but sometimes the caches are right in the middle of your path anyway!
-Geocaching is a great way to add a little extra excitement in between the sights.